miti997/just-sugar-documentation/Views.md

 A few things to note here:
 1. All views extend the ```View``` class from ```/core/view.js```
 2. Views can have a title function in order to change the title in the browser
-3. You may add comments before the template's string in order to get syntax highlightinh.
+3. You may add comments before the template's string in order to get syntax highlighting.
 In this case [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) was used.

-## Adding content
+### Adding content
-In order to add some content we will create an object to simulate some a data retrival from a database and/or API.
+In order to add some content we will create an object to simulate some a data retrieval from a database and/or API.

 In our UsersIndex class we will create a new property called users: